WalletScrutiny/WalletScrutinyCom/_android/roseon.finance.md

 ### Verdict

-This is a bit tricky.
-Although there are claims to the contrary, not having an overt or immediate ability to backup the bitcoin wallet's private key does raise questions about their claims of self-custody, specifically in Section 4.9.1 of the Terms and Conditions.
+Due to not having an overt or immediate ability to backup the bitcoin wallet's private key, this app does not appear to be self-custodial.

-On the other hand, if we label this app as a self-custodial one, we still end up in the conundrum of having to find the source code which is not readily available.

 While we await the response of Roseon Finance, we would have to give this a verdict of **custodial** and therefore **not verifiable**.